Schuler tuning: Application

-Schuler's time constant has other applications.
+Schuler's time constant appears in other contexts.
 Suppose a tunnel is dug from one end of the Earth to the other end straight through its center.
 A stone dropped in such a tunnel oscillates harmonically with Schuler's time constant.
 It can also be proved that the time is the same constant for a tunnel that is not through the center of Earth.
 Such a tunnel has to be an Earth-centered ellipse, the same shape as the path of the stone.
 These thought experiments (or rather the results of the corresponding calculations) rely on an assumption of uniform density throughout the Earth.
 Since the density is not actually uniform, the "true" periods would deviate from Schuler's time constant.